soccervortex/skinvault/DISCORD_BOT_SETUP.md

 ## Problem: "Unknown Integration" Error

-If you see "Unknown Integration" when using Discord bot commands, it means the bot is not properly configured for user installs in Discord Developer Portal.
+If you see "Unknown Integration" when using Discord bot commands, this usually means one of the following:

+1. **Bot is not installed** - You need to install the bot first
+2. **Commands not propagated** - Global commands can take up to 1 hour to appear
+3. **Bot not configured for user installs** - Bot needs to be configured in Discord Developer Portal
+4. **Bot is offline** - The bot process is not running

 ## Solution Steps